Digital-History-Bielefeld/Geographies-of-Power/README.md

 **Session 2: Python Basics II**
 - Flow control
+- Strings
+- Working with files
 - Functions and classes
-- Modules, packages and libraries

-**Session 3: Natural Language Processing (NLP)**
+**Session 3: Natural Language Processing (NLP)**^
+- Modules/Packages/Libraries
+  - Your own web scraping project
 - Introduction to NLP
-- Introduction to spaCy
+- Introduction to spaCy & displaCy

 **Session 4: Data Analysis for Historians**
+Your own project with:
 - Rule-based data queries with spaCy
 - Regular expressions
-- Data visualization with displaCy

-## How to start
+## Good to know:

 ### 1. GitHub
 GitHub is a platform that has become an integral part of modern collaborative software development, but is now also used by many other teams as a version control tool.
 In a nutshell, GitHub is a web-based platform that offers version control and collaboration in the development of software projects.
 GitHub acts as a centralized hub for managing and collaborating on code.
 It utilizes a version control system called Git, which tracks changes made to code over time.
 This ensures that multiple contributors can work on a project simultaneously without conflicts, and it allows developers to roll back to previous versions if needed.